 If you’re exploring support options and want a clear overview of how NDIS providers operate across WA, you may find our Registered NDIS Provider in Western Australia.

-6. How to Add or Increase These Supports in Your Plan
+How to Add or Increase These Supports in Your Plan

 If your daily needs have changed, you may be able to request more personal care hours or extra domestic assistance.
+Before requesting additional funding, it can be helpful to review the current NDIS Price Guide to understand how support categories and funding allocations are structured.

 How to Request Changes